evelyntorress/ideal-engine/README.md

 This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 I use Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Installation
-Clone the repo from GitHub, and install node.js on your computer, in the command line, run npm start.
+Clone the repo from GitHub, and install node.js in the command line, run npm install and run npm start.

 ## Mock Up